-Giraffe numbers have fallen by nearly half in just 15 years, with this majestic giant already extinct in seven countries
+Giraffe numbers have fallen by nearly half in just 20 years, with this majestic giant already extinct in some countries.

 A Silent Extinction

-Despite being one of the most recognizable creatures on Earth, few people are aware of the giraffes’ predicament: they’re silently disappearing.
-Experts call it a “silent extinction”.
-Giraffe threats are driven by human activities, including habitat loss and fragmentation, as well as hunting and poaching.
+Despite being one of the most recognizable creatures on Earth, few people are aware of the giraffes’ predicament.
+They’re quietly disappearing in what experts call a “silent extinction.”
+Giraffe populations are threatened by habitat loss and fragmentation, as well as hunting and poaching.

-In some rural African communities, bushmeat (wild game) is an important source of protein and surplus meat is sold for added income.
-In a cruel twist of fate, some people now believe that consuming giraffe brain and bone marrow will cure HIV/AIDS.
-This myth has placed a higher value on the giraffe, and accelerated the illegal hunting of this slow-to-reproduce animal.
-Setting foot or neck snares in giraffe habitat is an inexpensive way to kill them and peddle their parts.
+In some rural African communities, bushmeat (wild game) is an important source of protein, and surplus meat is sold for income.
+Some communities believe that consuming giraffe brain and bone marrow will cure HIV/AIDS.
+This myth has accelerated the illegal hunting of this slow-to-reproduce animal.
+Setting foot or neck snares in giraffe habitat is an inexpensive way to kill them so their parts can be sold for profit.

 Together, we can

 While it can be difficult to enforce anti-poaching laws (where they exist at all), it is also a challenge to change deep-rooted cultural beliefs about wildlife.
 But change is possible.
 When local people can provide more easily for their families, giraffe futures become brighter.
 Community conservation programs provide new jobs and opportunities for income, and help shift attitudes toward animals from "nuisance" to "part of the family."

 The number of giraffes killed every day.
 That’s one every few hours.